pingcap/docs/develop/dev-guide-schema-design-overview.md

 ### Number of rows

-TiDB can support **any** number of rows by adding nodes in the cluster, see the [tidb best practices](/best-practices/tidb-best-practices.md) for the mechanics.
+TiDB supports an **unlimited** number of rows by adding nodes to the cluster.
+For the relevant principles, see [TiDB Best Practices](/best-practices/tidb-best-practices.md).